 This wonderful coastline was named after some legends about the huge rocks sprouting from the sea, (some of them even up to 70 meters high).

 In fact, there are different legends about these boulders all involving Cyclops Polyphemus, the giant son of Poseidon and one of the Cyclopes.
-According to a legend, Polyphemus threw these boulders in the sea to express his rage against Ulysses, whose story has been told by Homer's Odyssey.
+According to a legend, Polyphemus threw these boulders into the sea to express his rage against Ulysses, whose story has been told in Homer's Odyssey.

 Aci Castello is a very nice small village located just 9 kilometers from Catania and developed around the amazing Norman Castle (pic n°3), built in the eleventh century.
 From Piazza Castello, the main square of Aci Castello, you can enjoy beautiful views over the whole Cyclops Riviera.
 We suggest strolling around the narrow alleys and the seventeenth-century buildings or relaxing on the lava beaches or on the piers along the sea.